wexlt/url-checker/README.md

 ## Additional info
 - Users can see links that was created by other users.
 - Info about request is saved as string.
-- Website shows last request info.
+- Website shows last request log.
+All logs history saved on database.